 Defining the “right” agency tech tools

-Let’s establish something else, right off the bat: The technology your agency uses should always serve you – not the other way around.
+Let’s establish something right off the bat: The technology your agency uses should always serve you – not the other way around.

-As I mentioned in my previous column, I’m aware that insurance agency principals and technology aren’t always the closest of friends.
+We’re aware that insurance agency principals and technology aren’t always the closest of friends.
 While there are several reasons for that, one of the biggest is that most people fear change, they can dread learning new systems, and are often afraid that a new system will end up taking over their lives and leave them in a worse situation than they were in before it was implemented.

 No one wants to invest in new technology tools for their agency that aren’t intuitive or aren’t simple to use.
 What good is having a new tool if it doesn’t save you time?